brandonseverin/maxwellsgame/README.md

 - Use the  `space bar` on your keyboard to open and close the central trapdoor
 - Try to collect all the (hot) fast moving red  particles on one side of the box and the (cold) slow moving blue particles on the other side of the box.
 - Can you create order from disorder?
+Click [here](https://brandonseverin.github.io/maxwellsdemon/) to start playing.

 ## FAQs